Sonalinayak2712/SQL_PROJECT/README.md

 # SQL_PROJECT
-Pizza_sales_project, Here I analyze the dataset.
+Pizza_sales_project, Here I analyze the dataset and solve some case study by using SQL query.